Quad 50 M-7 Trailer

 Hello,

-Since this weekend turned out to be a trailer rescue weekend , with 3 rough but complete m416 trailers recovered, I had to get this M-7 Quad mount trailer.
+Since this weekend turned out to be a trailer rescue weekend :D , with 3 rough but complete m416 trailers recovered, I had to get this M-7 Quad mount trailer.

 I am assuming that this is what type trailer this is, it certainly is very heavy duty !!
-The data plate has rusted off the front panel.
-Here are some additional pictures.

 I am amazed that original markings are still present on the trailer, and someone garage kept this trailer since the end of it WW2 and post war military service !!!

 It was recently scheduled to be converted, and used as a restaurant grease recovery trailer, but was put up for sale instead.
-It still has its US Army license plate on the back

 It also has these indents on the bed side, both sides of the trailer.